humehe/VSAT-2D/README.md

 			dest_dir_plt = ana_dir_plt)#1sgm-2,3,4,5sgm,slice_1fw,slice_1fw
 ```

-This will generate a figure with three panels including the image, the moodel and the residuals.
-Additioinally model and resiidual fits files will be created in the ```~/Example/Stack_Results-12CO-2D/STAMPS/``` directory.
+This will generate a figure with three panels including the image, the model and the residuals.
+Model and resiidual fits files will also be created and saved in the ```~/Example/Stack_Results-12CO-2D/STAMPS/``` directory.

 ```
 - 12CO-CII_HATLAS-CNT_B-0-stk-med-20kms.IM0.CNT-crc-15as_dta_ms-2DCGF-sum-MDL.fits